wireless90/ProcessInjector.NET/ProcessInjector/DotNetQueueUserAPCInjectionOnExit/README.md

 # Let's first create our ShellCode

 The shellcode is going to be a simple reverse shell written in C#.
+Its a reverse shell that connects to port `3333`

 Code can be found [here](https://github.com/wireless90/ProcessInjector.NET/tree/main/ProcessInjector/SimpleReverseShell.Net);